farcaster-project/farcaster-node/README.md

 ## Build and run

+The following section explain how to build and run Farcaster node locally or within containers through Docker and Docker compopse.

-### Local
+### Locally

-To compile the node, please install [cargo](https://doc.rust-lang.org/cargo/), then run the following commands:
+To compile the node, please install [cargo](https://doc.rust-lang.org/cargo/) (the Rust _package manager_), then run the following commands:

 ```bash
 sudo apt install -y libsqlite3-dev libssl-dev libzmq3-dev pkg-config build-essential cmake